 The Fund is a Membership organization, governed by a Membership Board, consisting of representatives from its members.
 The Fund's Review Panel, consisting of Members and invited guests and observers, oversees the awards process with advice from the Rocket Fund's Technology Advisory Committee and under the guidance of Neil A. Fromer, Executive Director of Programs, Rocket Fund Board Member and Chief Scientific Advisor and Stephanie C. Yanchinski, Director of Entrepreneurial Programs.

 We are seeking partners from the cleantech industry, academia and the investment community to join an exclusive group of like-minded experts on the TAC.
 The role of TAC is to:

 - Assess the business potential and technical viability of applications

 - Recommend semi-final and final awards

 In return, TAC members gain early access to exciting technologies and fast-moving companies that can provide business leads and connections to award-winning innovators.
 For those wishing to become more involved, the Rocket Fund offers a tiered Rocket Fund Membership Program.
-For more information see this package and contact Stephanie Yanchinski, Executive Director of the Rocket Fund, 626-395-1968.
+For more information see this package and contact Stephanie Yanchinski, Director of Entrepreneurial Programs, 626-395-1968.